 Cubby's Salve

-I was sent this midge repellent directly from Cubby's Salve; I haven't had a chance to test against midges yet, but I will try this summer!
-It has quite a strong smell but is deet free.
+I was sent this midge repellent directly from Cubby's Salve; it has quite a strong herbal smell but is deet-free and popular with outdoor workers and hikers.
 Check out the product on their website.

 The Wee Midgie Body Butter